uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

-# MediDex
+# MediDex: Digitizing Medicines Information (Project 14)
-MediDex is multiplatform application that aims to streamline the medical information of over-the-counter medicines in Aotearoa New Zealand, by presenting information from Medsafe, a reliable and regulated source, in an accessible, user-friendly and convenient way to all Kiwis.
+MediDex is a multiplatform application that aims to streamline the medical information of over-the-counter medicines in Aotearoa New Zealand, by presenting information from Medsafe, a reliable and regulated source, in an accessible, user-friendly, and convenient way to all Kiwis.
 More about our project can be read from this report: https://docs.google.com/document/d/1rObsJ8Wn3QS4xE2d2EY2Ezd8A4dXZFmpmiBmU1-s87Y/edit?tab=t.0

 ## Project Management Tool